Total Complaints

 Nissan North America, Inc. (Nissan) is recalling certain 2018-2023 LEAF vehicles.
 The Owner's Manual instructions for defroster operation are incorrect, and may result in reduced defroster performance under specific conditions.
 As such, these vehicles fail to comply with the requirements of Federa

 On 1/6/2026, as I slowed down as I was turning into my parking lot.
 I had Eco and e-pedal ON for regenerative braking.
 As I was turning into the parking lot, the car suddenly accelerated, went over the curb, across the street, over another curb before finally stopping after colliding with a structure.
 I was driving slowly and distinctively recall braking.
 This sudden unintended acceleration put safety at risk and caused significant property damage.
 There were no warning signs or messages.
-The
+The car is in the yard now and will be available for inspection.

 I was traveling north on Freeway 57 at approximately 70mph.
 The dash lit up red with 12v and charging warnings.
 Power was shut off and car went into Neutral and warned me to pull over.
 This is an incredibly busy freeway and I was in the far left lane.
 I barely made it to the shoulder coasting before car started shuttering and jerking and stopped rolling.
 I could have been killed.